Frequently Asked Questions

 A: To a physiotherapy consultation - If you require treatment on your lower body (legs, hips, lower back, knees etc) please make sure you wear or bring a pair of shorts with you so your Physiotherapist can properly assess the area.
 If you require treatment on your upper body or back, please bring or wear a T-Shirt or singlet.
 You may need to remove some clothing, sometimes down to your underwear so the Physiotherapist can access the treatment area.
 You will be covered with towels during the treatment.
 Please bring your sneakers if it is a sports or running injury.

-To an equipment Pilates consultation - In your first assessment, you will be having a ultrasound scan on your deep abdominals.
+To an equipment Pilates consultation - In your first assessment, you will be having a ultrasound scan on your deep abdominal.
 Please wear something so the physiotherapists can access your stomach.

 To equipment Pilates, mat Pilates class, stretch class, core class and yoga class - Wear loose comfortable clothing or something you would normally wear to exercise in.